Arkansas vs. Auburn NCAA Football Odds, Plays and Insights | October 16, 2021

 Auburn Stats and Trends

-- Auburn has three wins against the spread in six games this season.
+- In Auburn's six games this season, it has three wins against the spread.

-- The Tigers have yet to cover the spread this season when underdogs by 4.5 points or more.
+- This season, the Tigers are winless ATS when entering a game as an underdog of 4.5 points or more.

-- Auburn's games this year have gone over the total in three out of six opportunities (50%).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.